smartdevicelink/sdl_evolution/proposals/NNNN-atf_security_proposal.md

 Will be added new component : *SecurityManager*

 Responsibility of SecurityManager :
- - Manage of the digital certificates;
+ - Manage digital certificates;
- - Manage of TLS or DTLS protocols;
+ - Manage TLS or DTLS protocols;
  - Handle Secure Sockets Layer (SSL) context;
- - Provide interface for encrypting\decrypting;
+ - Provide interface for encryption\decryption;
  - Be able to perform a handshake.

 #### New APIs: